 We cover specific travel logistics as they relate to photographer/travelers, inside knowledge from local shooters and choose some well-curated photo experiences designed to help you get some trophy shots.

 Looking for that killer skyline shot?
 It often needs to include the thing all of the iPad-toting tourists are standing on.
 We'll show you where, when and how to make your photo better.

 Finally, we include some off-the-beaten-path experiences that will make your trip that much better.

 Each city-specific episode is about an hour long.
 So far TTP:Fundamentals and TTP:Hong Kong have already been published.
 Dubai, Paris, London and NYC are set to follow in the coming months.
 After that, we will make the decision on whether or not to continue based on your viewership.
 (So watch early and often!)

-The "we" in this equation is myself and photographer/videographer Andrew Tomasino, pictured above.
+The "we" in this equation is myself and photographer/videographer/ partner-in-crime Andrew Tomasino, pictured above.
 This is something we truly love producing, and would be happy to spend some time during the next few years of our lives doing so.

 Where to Watch The Traveling Photographer

 In early 2013, web training behemoth Lynda.com acquired the rights to stream Strobist's 6-DVD lighting course, Lighting in Layers.
 The synergy was such I decided to pitch Lynda with what I considered to be a wildly ambitious idea: a city-specific, travel photography series, filmed all over the world.

 (Retroactive note to self: Be careful what you wish for.)

 Long story short, Lynda.com is now where The Traveling Photographer series resides.